rundeck/rundeck/docs/en/upgrading/upgrading.md

 To fix this, we have changed the table/field mappings to "rduser" and "rdoption" for the domain classes that used these names.

-The new table/field names are only used if a new config value is in specified in the rundeck-config.properties file:
+The new table/field names are only used if a new config value is set to `true` in the rundeck-config.properties file:

-    rundeck.v14.rdbsupport=false
+    rundeck.v14.rdbsupport=true

-This value is set to false by default on new installations, so if you have a previous 1.3 installation using the file-based datasource, upgrading to 1.4 should not cause any issues.
+This value is set to `false` by default on new installations, so if you have a previous 1.3 installation using the file-based datasource, upgrading to 1.4 should not cause any issues.